 If you’re using an earlier version of Excel and want to preserve the special symbols in your CSV, this method will be beneficial for you.

-The third and final method employs the same dataset as the second.
-Let’s see it in action.
+Here, we’ll use the same dataset as the second.
+So, let’s see it in action.

 Step 01: Select & Save the Worksheet